mildred/renametree/README.md

         - move it to the new location and record the new location history in the index
     - if both files have different locations but history cannot tell which one is the correct location
         - record file to show a conflict error
+- for each file that has the same path in A and B
+    - if the uuid is the same, do nothing
+    - else, report a conflict error
 - show all conflict errors
 - exit with status >0 in case of errors